 - To provide access to technical expertise and assistance to learn new skills and techniques

 - To enable the exchange of ideas and practice

 For further details and to apply, please visit the RSA website.

 Deadline for submissions: Sunday 14 January 2024, 17:00

 Residency dates: to take place in 2024/2025

-Previous recipients who have worked with Bothy Project are: Becky Šik (2019); Bruce Shaw (2019); Hannah Imlach (2015); Uist Corrigan (2015); Sylvia Law (2014); Kari Stewart (2013) and Isla MacLeod (2013).
-And of course in 2011 Bobby Niven and Iain MacLeod successfully applied for an award with Edinburgh Sculpture Workshop, and built Inshriach Bothy!
+Launched in 2009, the RSA Residencies for Scotland programme is offered on a biennial basis.
+Previous recipients who have worked with Bothy Project are: Calum Wallis (2022), Becky Šik (2019); Bruce Shaw (2019); Hannah Imlach (2015); Uist Corrigan (2015); Sylvia Law (2014); Kari Stewart (2013) and Isla MacLeod (2013).
+And of course in 2011, Bobby Niven and Iain MacLeod successfully applied for a residency with Edinburgh Sculpture Workshop, during which they built Inshriach Bothy and initiated Bothy Project!

 Should you have any questions about the opportunity, please email firstname.lastname@example.org